Using Multi-Factor Authentication (MFA) in AWS

 SMS MFA is currently available only as a preview program.
 It is available to anyone who signs up to participate.
 To sign up, follow the instructions on the Multi-Factor Authentication details page.

-No matter how the user receives the six digit numeric MFA code, the user enters it on a second page of the sign-in process for the AWS Management Console, or passes it as a parameter to an AWS STSAPI call to get temporary credentials.
+No matter how the user receives the six digit numeric MFA code, the user enters it on a second page of the sign-in process for the AWS Management Console.
+If the user is working with the AWS STS API or CLI instead of the console, then you can pass hardware or virtual MFA device codes as parameters to STS APIs to get temporary credentials.

 This section shows you how to configure MFA for your users and set them up to use token devices or SMS text messages.
 It also describes how to synchronize and deactivate existing token devices, and what to do when a device is lost or stops working.